katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 .. versionadded:: 1.9

-``ipaddr()`` is a Jinja2 filter designed to provide an interface to the `netaddr`_ Python package from within Ansible.
+``ipaddr()`` is a Jinja2 filter designed to provide an interface to the `netaddr`_ Python package from within Assible.
 It can operate on strings or lists of items, test various data to check if they are valid IP addresses, and manipulate the input data to extract requested information. ``ipaddr()`` works with both IPv4 and IPv6 addresses in various forms.
 There are also additional functions